chrisjbillington/setuptools-conda/README.md

                             `install_requires` argument to `setup()`, and can
                             therefore be omitted if the runtime dependencies when running in conda do not differ.
+  --ignore-run-exports      Comma-separated list of conda packages that should
+                            *not* be considered runtime dependencies, even if they are declared in run_exports of a build dependence. run_exports declared by build
+                            dependencies are normally automatically considered
+                            run dependencies, for example libraries that were linked against at the build step - but this can be undesirable when it creates a brittle dependency on a specific version of a library which is not actually required at runtime.
+Also accepts a list of strings if passed into `setup()` via `command_options`.
   --channels (-c)           Additional channels to search for build
                             requirements during the build, as a comma- separated list, or a list of strings if passed in